kjuraszek/lego-python-mosaic/README.md

  After that LePyMo creates a PDF containing building instructions for this new image.

 ## How to run LePyMo ?
+ There are 3 ways to run this program:

+### Using LePyMo.exe created by myself
+ This is the easiest one - just download .exe from [here](https://kjuraszek.pl/lego-python-mosaic/).

+### Running script
  `Warning!` This program was tested with python 3.7 (I had some issues to build .exe using 3.8 and 3.9).

  It's a good idea to create and activate a virtual environment first using e.g. `virtualnenv`.